 No matter how smart or analytical we are, the human brain doesn’t process large sheets of numbers, it stores pictures and impressions.
 The best way to understand and represent information is through data visualization.

 AIM: Where do you see the bulk of your business coming from?
-Have Indian businesses started to acknowledge the potential on analytics like their counterparts elsewhere do?
+Have Indian businesses started to acknowledge the potential on analytics like their counterparts elsewhere does?

 Today Indian businesses are adopting analytics to rationalize operations, improve inventory flows and extract better profits.
-Availability of ‘cloud’ storage and efficient processing power has made it possible for organizations to manage their ‘Big Data’ better and use data driven insight to impact day to day business operations.
+The availability of ‘cloud’ storage and efficient processing power has made it possible for organizations to manage their ‘Big Data’ better and use data-driven insight to impact day to day business operations.